bazelbuild/bazel/site/docs/skylark/language.md

 types are specific to Bazel: [depset](lib/depset.html) and [struct](lib/struct.html).

-Starlark is syntactically a subset of both Python 2 and Python 3, and will remain so through at least the 1.x release lifecycle.
+Starlark is syntactically a subset of Python 3, and will remain so through at least the 1.x release lifecycle.
 This ensures that Python-based tooling can at least parse Starlark code.
 Although Starlark is not *semantically* a subset of Python, behavioral differences are rare (excluding cases where Starlark raises an error).

 ## Mutability